What marks are good for... or what they can NOT do for you

 imported porcelain from China already more than 400 years ago, in the

 Ming dynasty.
 Some Japanese porcelain items thus imported had specific

 marks with names unrelated to the manufacturer or, which identify the

 type of this porcelain.
-The marks do only appear on Chinese export
+The marks do only appear on later Japanese porcelain, and on Chinese export

 porcelain destined for Japan.
-The names used in the marks
+The content of those marks

 either is an old Chinese item made for the Japanese market, or that it

 was made in Japan itself, most likely in the 19th century or later.

 existence, in Japan, was always small compared to China.
 Many of their